jojomi/go-script/README.md

 Comments, issues, and of course pull requests are highly welcome.

-If you create a Merge Request, be sure to execute `go test ./...` beforehand.
+If you create a Merge Request, be sure to execute `./precommit.sh` beforehand.

 ## License